UnknownWitcher/Kaer-Morhen/unraid/user-scripts/rclone/README.md

 ## RCLONE UNMOUNT
 - **Schedule:** `At Stopping of Array`

 ## Rclone Config Tutorial

+- ℹ️ You can do this through the terminal window on unraid by clicking on the icon "**\>\_**" (top right) or you can use windows/linux/mac command prompt (or putty) choice is yours[^2]

+- ⚠️ If ssh does not work for you, go to **Unraid > SETTINGS > Management Access** and (disable then) enable again.

+- ℹ️ TIP: [download and extract rclone](https://rclone.org/downloads/) for your main operating system and open a second terminal/command prompt on that system, then `cd a:\path\to\rclone`, when you go through the process of configuring rclone in your ssh terminal, you'll need to complete the process on another terminal.

 I'm going to use google in this example as I don't want to re-configure my dropbox..

-I'm also only setup the non-encrypted remote, so encrypt, you would go through this process again except when selecting your storage, you wold choose
+I'm also only setup the non-encrypted remote, to encrypt, you would go through this process again except when selecting your storage, you wold choose

 ```
 14 / Encrypt/Decrypt a remote